oldgit/home-quiz/about.md

 A quiz is written as a file in [Markdown](https://guides.github.com/features/mastering-markdown/).

+Files are stored in the github repository: [home-quiz](https://github.com/oldgit/home-quiz)

+On a commit to this repository, [GitHub Pages](https://pages.github.com/) will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in the site, from the content in the Markdown files.

-The quiz markdown file is stored on github at: [https://github.com/oldgit/home-quiz/tree/master/\_posts](https://github.com/oldgit/home-quiz/tree/master/\_posts)
+The quiz markdown files are stored on github at: [https://github.com/oldgit/home-quiz/tree/master/\_posts](https://github.com/oldgit/home-quiz/tree/master/\_posts)

 The quiz filename is prefixed with the date, eg. `2020-05-09-oldgits-quiz-mayday.md`